markus-ebke/python-billiards/README.md

 ## Quickstart

 All important classes (the billiard simulation and obstacles) are accessible from the top-level module.
-The visualization modules must be imported separately and will load *matplotlib*, *tqdm* and *pyglet*.
+The visualization modules must be imported separately and will load *matplotlib* or *pyglet*.
+For the following examples we will use matplotlib visualizations.

 ```pycon
 >>> import billiards  # access to Billiard, Disk and InfiniteWall